Frequently Asked Questions

 What is Commencement on the National Mall?

-When and where is the Commencement Ceremony taking place?
+When and where is Commencement taking place?

 I am a summer or fall graduate.
 When is my graduation ceremony?